isaacg1/isaacg1.github.io/_posts/2022-02-18-cs-gender-society.md

 ## Documentation

 Documentation is critical to successful software development.
-Naming things is one of the hardest problems in CS, but also desparately important.
+Naming things is one of the hardest problems in CS, but also desperately important.
 Conveying the meaning of code to other people makes up a very large fraction of the job of software development.

 This is fundamentally a people-focused activity.
 It's also often undervalued and underemphasized.
 I wish I'd had a unit in my CS major just about communication around code.
 I'm sure that asking for documentation samples as part of an interview would help find better employees.